- What COVID-19 protocols are in place at Cosmetic Surgery Center?

 There’s no question that we’ve all heard about novel coronavirus, but what is it exactly?
 COVID-19 is a viral respiratory illness that was first identified in late 2019 after an animal-to-human transmission.
 “Novel” viruses are those that have not been identified in humans—and thus humans have no antibodies to the virus yet.
 This can make diagnosis, treatment, and prevention particularly difficult, as most viral vaccines are developed through researching how the human body has responded to the virus previously.

-Coronavirus is transmissible between humans and is currently spread through most of the world.
+Coronavirus is transmissible between humans and is currently spread throughout the world.

 What are the symptoms of coronavirus?

-Symptoms of COVID-19 typically appear between two to fourteen days after exposure.
-The most common symptoms are mild-to-severe dry cough, shortness of breath, and fever.
+Symptoms of COVID-19 typically appear between two to fourteen days after exposure, and they range in severity.
+Symptoms include mild-to-severe dry cough, shortness of breath, fever or chills, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
 In some patients who are at-risk due to age or preexisting conditions, pneumonia may develop in both lungs.